paritytech/json-rpc-interface-spec/src/api/chainHead_unstable_call.md

 ```
 {
     "result": "started",
-    "subscriptionId": ...
+    "operationId": ...
 }
 ```

 This return value indicates that the request has successfully started.

-`subscriptionId` is a string containing an opaque value representing the operation.
+`operationId` is a string containing an opaque value representing the operation.

 ### LimitReached